jimdigriz/debian-clearfog-gt-8k/README.md

  * meanwhile the thermal paste that *was* on the SoC is mostly gone, so you order and wait for some [thermal pads (20mm width x 0.5mm thick](https://www.amazon.co.uk/gp/product/B07YWTQVFV) (or thermal paste) to be delivered as last time I needed any was ten (10) years ago

 Fortunate, after all this nonsense (bet those non-enclosure users are smugly smiling) you can run the ribbon cable through one of the open holes on the side of the unit (or the rear if you prefer).

-## u-boot

-You do not need to update u-boot, but if you wish to, I have detailed how to do this for you.

-We use a slightly different approach that what is [outlined by SolidRun on their website](https://developer.solid-run.com/knowledge-base/armada-8040-machiatobin-u-boot-and-atf/#from-u-boot):

- * using a USB stick for a 1.5MB image seems excessive
- * this approach covers what you need to do even when your unit is bricked
- * no need to use `download-serial.sh` when u-boot already has `mrvl_uart.sh` which is easier to get working

-Start by building the firmware, downloading ~200MB plus roughly 5 mins:

-    make flash-image.bin

-We now upload the u-boot image via the serial port by running the following (it will walk you through the process):

-    ./u-boot/tools/mrvl_uart.sh /dev/ttyUSB0 flash-image.bin

-**N.B.** I was not able to get the accelerated upload functionality working

-After the transfer you should see u-boot running and you should interrupt the boot sequence to break out to the prompt.

-We know now this image works, so it is time to burn it to the SPI flash by typing at the u-boot prompt:

-    loadx $ramdisk_addr_r

-Now start the XMODEM transfer by using `Ctrl-A`+`S` and select `flash-image.bin` from the project directory.
-Once complete you will be able to burn your new u-boot image to flash with:

-    sf probe
-    sf erase 0 0x800000
-    sf write $ramdisk_addr_r 0 0x$filesize

 ## rootfs